kelleeerrrr/kelleeerrrr/README.md

 🎓 Computer Science student passionate about building real-world software systems
 💡 I enjoy developing full-stack applications, AI-powered systems, and automation tools
 👁️ Focused on database, backend systems, and scalable web applications
 🔧 Currently improving my skills in backend development, system design, and software architecture
+🤝 Open for internships, collaborations, and project opportunities where I can contribute, learn, and grow as a developer.

 ---